top of page

 Trade Relationships During and After a Crisis: Evidence from Road Disruptions in Colombian Flower Exports (Job market paper)

 I study the impact of an extreme weather event on international trade relationships.
-Exploiting variation in Colombian flower exporters’ access to cargo terminals during an unprecedented La Niña season in 2010-11 when some roads became impassable, I find that exporter-importer relationships exposed to road disruptions became 7 to 9 percentage points less likely to end in the short run.
-But in the medium to long run, importers who had multiple relationships exposed to the shock were more likely to end them.
-I present a theoretical framework that rationalizes these empirical results based on (1) the relative cost of establishing a new trade relationship, and (2) the proportion of relationships in firms’ portfolios that are exposed to the shock.
+Exploiting variation in Colombian flower exporters' access to cargo terminals during an unprecedented La Niña season in 2010-11 when some roads became impassable, I find that exporter-importer relationships exposed to road disruptions became 7 percentage points less likely to end during the road disruptions.
+These results are driven by importers that can hedge against non-deliveries by relying on current relationships.
+A firm-level exposure measure shows that relationships linked to importers who cannot rely on other current relationships for sourcing are more likely to end.
+I present a theoretical framework that rationalises the decision to keep or replace a relationship based on (1) the relative cost of establishing a new trade relationship; and (2) firm profits affected by other exposed relationships.
 The findings shed light on the dynamics of international buyer-seller relationships in the context of extreme weather events.
 Link.

 Work in progress